andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

       - NetworkIn, NetworkOut
       - StatusCheckFailed
       - But memory (RAM) usage is NOT included in the standard EC2 metrics.
+  - You cannot attach an IAM role directly to an EC2 instance — you must attach an Instance Profile, which contains the role.
+    - The Instance Profile delivers temporary, automatically rotated credentials to your EC2 instance via the Instance Metadata Service (IMDS).
+  - CloudWatchAgentServerPolicy:
+    - AWS-managed policy that grants the Amazon CloudWatch agent the necessary permission to collect and publish metrics from EC2 instances to CloudWatch
+    - Attaching this policy to an IAM role associated with your EC2 instances ensures that the CloudWatch agent has the required effective permissions.
+  - Static credentials always take precedence over instance profile roles.
+    - If an EC2 instance has access/secret keys, removing the old role is not enough — you must also remove or rotate the keys.
+  - Instance metadata:
+    - provides information about the running EC2 instance, including:
+      - Public IP address
+      - Private IP address
+      - Instance ID, AMI ID, security groups, etc.
+    - The endpoint is always accessible from within the instance at http://169.254.169.254/latest/meta-data/.
+    - User data endpoint (/latest/user-data/): Only contains user-specified startup scripts, not IP info.

 - ASG (Auto scaling groups):
   - An Auto Scaling group can contain EC2 instances in one or more Availability Zones within the same Region